-Affiliate links in this post will be clearly marked with a * and if you click one of these links I will earn a discount or receive payment.
+Affiliate links in this post will be clearly marked with a *.
+Clicking one of these links means I earn a discount or receive payment.

 My 4-year-old is not the best sleeper, which makes evenings even more sacred!
 Now I’m a parent I enjoy the little vices of life a little more – so today I want to talk about saving money on adult purchases!

 As I’m all about making and saving money here are my top ways to save money on adult purchases.

 I think most adults enjoy a little vice or two.
 For me, it is definitely the odd glass of wine.
 I’m a REAL lightweight, so I just like to have one glass, a white wine spritzer.
 1/3 wine, 2/3 lemonade.

 Whether you like the occasional glass of wine or you have a regular drinking session with friends there are lots of ways to save money.
 You could consider switching brands, buying in bulk or stocking up when special offers are on.

 We have started having one small takeaway around payday and then we have been meal planning regularly.
-I have been using my Busy B meal planner and this great e-book that helps you make takeaway style food at home.
+I have been using my meal planning tips and this great e-book that helps you make *takeaway style food at home.

 There ARE some ays that you can cut back on these costs.
 Firstly, consider buying in bulk.
 There aren’t huge savings to be made, but saving 2-5p per cigarette will soon add up if you’re a big smoker!

 If you want to reduce the negative health benefits of smoking, and save money, then you could consider switching to an e-cigarette.

 If you’re looking to quit, but struggling, then you could look at see if your health insurance covers therapy.
 Find out more in this post here.

 The house always wins as they say.
 Cutting back on gambling spends can be a great way to save money as an adult, also, think of all the great things you could do with the money that you save.

 If you’re a fan of a sports team then you may be spending money regularly on tickets to matches.
 With many clubs offering 0% finance, over 12 months, on season tickets this can be a fantastic way to reduce your spending while getting to see more matches in the process.

 I’m not saying that you need to cut back completely on anything that you feel adds value to your life, either from entertainment or just by providing stress relief.
-There are ways that you can make considerable savings and also benefit your health in the process.